 The journalism thing never really panned out so I took my skills from J-school and went into marketing and communications instead.
 Along the way I married my high school sweetheart (that’s us over there –> aren’t we cute?) and we started to built a life together.

 When we had our two girls, my life was so busy I stopped writing for fun.
 The novel I started when my youngest was born was shelved because I simply couldn’t justify taking time just for me to write.
 It felt selfish.
 Surely my family needed me more than I needed to write.

 << Narrator: This was not true and her creative soul began to wither. >>

 Then in 2015, my oldest daughter and I did NaNoWriMo together.
 I pulled out that shelved manuscript and with her encouragement, managed to add 51,000 words to it in one month.
 She did 1,500 (by hand!) at just nine years old.

 Once I reignited that writing spark in me there was no way I’d be able to put it out again.
 So I didn’t.
 Instead, I made my own dreams a priority and completed my second novel on New Years Eve 2018; meeting my self-imposed deadline by just a few hours.

 2019 was the year my publication dreams started to become a reality when I got an offer for my book through #PitMad which then led to me signing with my literary agent.
 In November 2019, my debut novel deal was announced and CAN’T TAKE IT BACK released in April 2020.

 I’m back in the habit of regular writing and I feel truly lucky to be able to do what I love everyday.
 It’s even more special when my daughters join me and we write together.
-Because is there anything more special than sharing a passion with your children?
+Because I’m pretty sure there is nothing more incredible than sharing a passion with your children.